JackyXu-Cool/UniMatch/README.md

 ### Linting
 Run the following before commiting your code. <br />
+Some custom linting rules:
-Indentation should be 2 spaces
+- Indentation should be 2 spaces
+- Use double quotes instead of single quotes
 ```
 npm run lint
 ```